EricTurner3/DevTest-MDLogistics/README.md

 Dev Test for MD Logistics
 ==============

-This application is for the dev test
+This application is for the dev test: https://devtest.ericturner.it/

 The model-view-controller layout is mine that I have honed over the past few years through college and work